inivekin/abosa/abosa.typ

-that crazen, craven crystalman may be effective luring thus you might escape as I ootran my delayed end at mount arcturus.
+that crazen, craven crystalman may be effective luring thus you might escape as I ootran that delayed end o mount arcturus.
 Notorious, my ways are rife
 wi declaration I'm tae end,
-it followed through each afterlife, endured as autophagic trend, but this was ruse o thinnest veils o refusal tae be who's left, wi all the duty that entails, how could I live so deeply cleft?
+it followed through each afterlife, enduring autophagic trend, but this was ruse o thinnest veils, that I refuse tae be who's left, wi all the duty that entails, how could I live so deeply cleft?
-Wi gruesome flaying o the skin, despite my crying violently, you'd rather lose wi chance tae win, than keep on screaming silently.
+There's gruesome flaying o the skin, despite my crying violently, you'd rather lose wi chance tae win than keep on screaming silently.
 Stochastic gradient descents,
 correcting errors owerstrong,